Due Upon Receipt Definition

 1. Can’t Be Used by All Businesses

-One of the drawbacks of due upon receipt is not everyone can use it.
+One drawback of due upon receipt is that not everyone can use it.
 Small businesses may demand payment upon receipt when they complete the project.
-Whereas, freelancers can’t demand instant payment as their work is usually reviewed by clients before processing the payments.
-The clients may demand some modifications in project work that may extend the completion time, eventually increasing your payment wait times.
+Similarly, freelancers can’t demand instant payment as clients usually review their work before processing the payments.
+Clients may demand modifications in project work that may extend the completion time, eventually increasing payment wait times.

 2. No Flexibility for Clients

 It goes without saying that client relationships are crucial for businesses.
-Implementing due upon receipt payment terms can develop cracks in your relationships with clients.
-If so, clients may churn out and your business may suffer loss.
+Implementing payment terms that are due upon receipt can develop cracks in your relationships with clients.
+If so, clients may churn out, and your business may suffer losses.
 Therefore, you need to keep your customers first before mulling over shorter payment terms.
-Otherwise, it will be inconvenient for clients and they might switch to other businesses.
+Otherwise, it will be inconvenient for clients, and they might switch to other businesses.

 How to Ask for Immediate Payment?